esensi/loaders/readme.md

 > **Want to work with us on great Laravel applications?**
 Email us at [careers@emersonmedia.com](https://www.emersonmedia.com/contact)

 Laravel 4 used the same loader for translations, view services, and config files.
 In Laravel 5, the loader stopped supporting namespaced configs.
-This package fixes that up, and also adds namespaced alias files for better package development.
+This package fixes that up, and also adds namespaced alias files for better package development and YAML config parsing for those who prefer that format.

 Esensi/Loaders uses [PHP traits](http://culttt.com/2014/06/25/php-traits) to supplement Laravel's missing namespaced config and alias loaders.
 Using traits allows for a high-degree of code reusability and extensibility.
 While this package provides a reasonable base service provider, developers are free to mix and match traits into any class that needs to make use of namespaced loaders.
 Using contracts, developers can be confident that the code complies to a reliable interface.
 (For more details on the inner workings of these traits please review the generously commented source code!)